 - Is there continued use despite negative social, financial, emotional or physical consequences?

 Unfortunately, the numbers illustrate how few people actually get the help they need.
-In general, around less than 10% of the people needing substance use treatment are able to benefit from quality detox followed by a long-term treatment program to address their substance use, as well as the underlying factors.
+In general, less than 10% of the people needing substance use treatment are able to benefit from quality detox followed by a long-term treatment program to address their substance use, as well as the underlying factors.

 What Are Bath Salts?

-The brain and the body are constantly seeking harmony in order to function well.
+The brain and the body are constantly seeking harmony to function well.
 The medical term is homeostasis, and it means that when anything disrupts the CNS, efforts must be made to return to a certain level of stability.
 For example, when the body becomes hot from exercise or being outside in the sun, we sweat in an effort to cool off or reach the previous level of homeostasis.

 Using bath salts will interfere with the CNS’ ability to return to a balanced state.

-How Bath Salts Affect the Brain
+How Bath Salts Affect The Brain

 Everything we do affects our central nervous system.
 The foods we eat, how much sleep we get, the quality of the air and water we ingest, even things like stress and unseen toxins in cleaning products will have some kind of an effect.